 Book: Ruiz-Mesa, K. & Broeckelman-Post, M. (2021).
 Inclusive Public Speaking: Communicating in a Diverse World.
 Fountainhead Press.
-ISBN: 978-1-64485-499-0.
+ISBN: 978- 1-64485-499-0.
 This is an electronic textbook that you will need to use Top Hat to access.
 It can be purchased directly through Top Hat or at the campus bookstore.

 Top Hat: This is where you will find the textbook, and the Course Packet.
 If you are new to Top Hat and don't have an account, watch this orientation video to learn more: https://youtu.be/kKM34vlcCbQ.
 If you have any trouble signing into Top Hat or gaining access to the course, email support@tophat.com.
-Recently we learned that not all parts of the Top Hat platform used in this course are accessible to individuals who use screen readers or speech to text technologies.
-It is our hope that this will be resolved by September.
-If you use this technology and can't access the course content or have difficulties using Top Hat, please contact Accessible Technology Services.
+If you use screen readers or speech-to-text technology and can't access the course content or have difficulties using Top Hat, please contact Accessible Technology Services.
 They will assist you with finding a solution.